 The Hawk Hill JR model, for example, is a serious full-suspension bike ideal to shape the talent of any young future pro.
 It’s available with either 26″ or 24″ wheels, so it suits teenagers and school-age kids.
 With a light aluminum frame, 120mm of travel, and wide knobby tires, it’s more than any young trail rider will ever need.

-The other models are available with 24″ and 20″ wheels and are intended for more recreational type of riding.
+The other models are available with 24″ and 20″ wheels and are intended for a more recreational type of riding.
 They’ll easily get any child hooked to riding and the trails.

 Yes, Marin makes some of the best mountain, gravel, and hybrid bikes in the world.
 They use different high-quality materials, such as carbon, aluminum, and steel, as well as reliable components sourced from Shimano, SRAM, Fox, RockShox, and other manufacturers.
 Marin also sponsors dozens of successful cyclists who regularly win high-profile races and championships on these bikes.